Erawan Falls: A Visitor’s Guide to the 7-Tiered Waterfall (2025)

 Can you swim in the waterfalls?

-Yes, swimming is allowed in most pools, especially at level 2.
+Yes, swimming is allowed and encouraged in most pools, especially at level 2.

 Is the park suitable for children and the elderly?